 Affinity purified Lens culinaris lectin (LCA) is composed of four subunits that consists of an Î±-chain (MW: 5.7 kDa) and Î²-chain (MW: 17.5 kDa).
-It has a carbohydrate specificity toward Î±-D-mannose and Î±-D-glucose, eluting with the sugar MeαMan+MeαGlc.
+It has a carbohydrate specificity toward Î±-D-mannose and Î±-D-glucose, eluting with the sugar MeÎ±Man+MeÎ±Glc.
 This lectin is useful in affinity chromatography columns for the separation of glycoconjugates.
 The two isomers LCA-A and LCA-B agglutinates human red blood cells, although not blood group specific.
 Activity of LCA is determined by haemagglutination with human blood and agglutinates a 2% suspension of human erythrocytes at a lectin concentration of 8µg/ml.
 LCA requires calcium and manganese ions for binding.
 See other LCA conjugates.Biotin is a small molecule involved in a wide range of metabolic processes.
 This ligand forms a complex with Avidin and Streptavidin, resulting in the strongest non-covalent protein-ligand interaction known.
 Biotinylated Lens culinaris (Lentil) Lectin (LCA/LCH) has an appropriate amount of biotin bound to provide optimum detection characteristics when using an Avidin-HRP or Streptavidin-HRP conjugate.
 Biotinylated lectins allow for more sensitive detection in ELISA and Western-blotting applications.